-The election of three Class I Directors will take place at the meeting.
-At its meeting on February 3, 2007, the Board approved the recommendation of the Nominating and Corporate Governance Committee that the full board remain comprised of seven directors and that the three Class I Directors be elected for a three-year term.
+The election of two Class II Directors and one Class III Director will take place at the meeting.
+At its meeting on January 31, 2008, the Board approved the recommendation of the Nominating and Corporate Governance Committee that the full Board remains comprised of seven directors and that the two Class II Directors be elected for a three-year term.
+At its meeting on March 13, 2008, the Board approved the recommendation of the Nominating and Corporate Governance Committee that Mr. DeVenny be elected for an interim one-year term.

-If elected, each of the three Class I Director nominees will serve on the Board until the Annual Meeting in 2010, or until their successors are duly elected and qualified in accordance with the Company's Bylaws.
+If elected at the annual meeting, each of the two Class II Director nominees will serve on the Board until the Annual Meeting in 2011 and the Class III Director nominee will serve on the Board until the Annual Meeting in 2009, or, in each case, until their successors are duly elected and qualified in accordance with the Company's Bylaws.
 If any of the three nominees should become unable to accept election, the persons named on the proxy card as proxies may vote for other person(s) selected by the Board or the named proxies.
-Management has no reason to believe that any of the three nominees for election named below will be unable to serve.
+Management has no reason to believe that any of the nominees for election named below will be unable to serve.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named below.